How Does ABA Therapy Fit into Autism Therapies?

 ABA therapy is not a one-size-fits-all solution.
 Instead, it involves designing plans that cater to the individual needs, skills, preferences, challenges, and family situations of each autistic child.
 This personalized approach is typically crafted by a qualified Board-Certified Behavior Analyst (BCBA).

 The effectiveness of these customized programs stems from the thorough evaluation conducted by the BCBA.
-This evaluation can include assessments of:
+This evaluation can include assessments of various areas to ensure a comprehensive understanding of the child’s needs.

 Design and Implementation